US to maintain 'strong' military presence in Indo-Pacific: Biden tells China in maiden address to Congress | Politics

 "But make no mistake – the terrorist threat has evolved beyond Afghanistan since 2001 and we will remain vigilant against threats to the United States, wherever they come from,'' he said.

 Biden also touted the success of his administration's COVID-19 vaccine rollout and urged everyone to get vaccinated against the deadly disease that has claimed over 574,000 lives in the country.
-PTI LKJ CPS NSA ZH He quoted the IMF as saying that the US economy will grow at the rate of more than 6 percent this year. ''That will be the fastest pace of economic growth in this country in four decades,'' he said.
+He quoted the IMF as saying that the US economy will grow at the rate of more than 6 per cent this year. ''That will be the fastest pace of economic growth in this country in four decades,'' he said.

-He proposed a USD 1.8 trillion investment in children, families and education to help rebuild an economy devastated by the virus and compete with rising global competitors.
+He proposed a USD 1.8 trillion investment in children, families and education to help rebuild an economy devastated by the virus and compete with rising global competitors, including China.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)